Wednesday, July 1, 2026

 To let go of my hatred.
 Of my separation.
 Of my perceived self-superiority.
 I have been depending upon the mistakes and ignorance of others in order to assuage my own insecurities, and as a crutch for my own self-worth.
 I, he who despised so intensely the ignorant slavery of the mind, have done exactly the same thing unto myself.

 "But still, no one else told me to do it", my petty mind still comments.
 "At least I wasn't scammed by others".
 Bullshit.
 My own insecurities are clinging onto the last of their self-determined superiority, and they know it.
 They know it is not special.
 That I am not special.
 That I am also another human.
 Blind.
 Ignorant.
 Bumbling.
 Scammable.
 Prone to mistruth.
-Much less of the unrecognized genius than or maverick than I had perceived myself to be.
+Much less of the unrecognized genius or maverick than I had perceived myself to be.
 Even writing this my fear grasps at it, points at it, tries to use it as proof of its specialness, but he knows the truth.
 My discovery is not new.
 It is not revolutionary.
 It is not a medal to wear under my shirt, pretending not to notice it.
 It is my flag of surrender.
 I am human, and my path towards truth is fallible and flawed.
 I am not special nor superior, and I have been thirsting along my path for accolades that have kept me a prisoner of my own isolation.

 But I am also like them.
 I, too, choose to believe.